tarantool/ansible-cartridge/doc/scenario.md

 When [multiversion approach](/doc/multiversion.md) is used, each new application version is added to `cartridge_app_install_dir`.
-This step removes redundant distribution.
+This step removes redundant distributions.

 Input facts (set by config):